ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1118"></a>
 #### Trace Flag: 1118
 <a id="1118"></a>
-Function: Removes most single page allocations on the server, reducing contention on the SGAM page.
+Function: Forces page allocations on uniform extents instead of mixed extents, reducing contention on the SGAM page.
 When a new object is created, by default, the first eight pages are allocated from different extents (mixed extents).
 Afterwards, when more pages are needed, those are allocated from that same extent (uniform extent).
 The SGAM page is used to track these mixed extents, so can quickly become a bottleneck when numerous mixed page allocations are occurring.
 This trace flag allocates all eight pages from the same extent when creating new objects, minimizing the need to scan the SGAM page.<br />
-**Note: Beginning with SQL Server 2016 this behavior is controlled by the SET MIXED_PAGE_ALLOCATION option of ALTER DATABASE, and trace flag 1118 has no affect.
-For more information, see ALTER DATABASE SET Options (Transact-SQL).**<br />
+**Note: Beginning with SQL Server 2016 this behavior is controlled by the `SET MIXED_PAGE_ALLOCATION` option of `ALTER DATABASE`, and trace flag 1118 has no affect.
+For more information, see [ALTER DATABASE SET Options (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-set-options).**<br />
 Link: http://blogs.msdn.com/b/psssql/archive/2008/12/17/sql-server-2005-and-2008-trace-flag-1118-t1118-usage.aspx<br />
 Link: http://www.sqlskills.com/blogs/paul/misconceptions-around-tf-1118/<br />
 Link: https://support.microsoft.com/help/328551<br />